LemontechSA/common-go-logger/README.md

 If the duration field is sent with a string of numbers, it will be parsed to an int.

-**NOTE: The duration field must be a string of only numbers, example: "9876", if it contains letters like "9876 ms" the string can't be parsed and the field will be returned with the value 0, this is because the duration field is used to measure and calculate response times and must be an integer**
+**NOTE: The duration field must be a string of only numbers, example: "9876", if it contains letters like "9876 ms" the string can't be parsed and the field will be returned with the value 0, this is because the duration field is used to measure and calculate response times and must be an integer.**

 If can parse it: